sangstar/tokenspace/README.md

 # wordspace
-Visualize word2vec embeddings in a TUI.
+Visualize word2vec embeddings in a TUI (work in progress).

 ```
          (legends)  (poker)       (varsity)